trimble-oss/website-modus.trimble.com/content/components/web/cards/styles.md

 A Card may contain any of the following elements (with the minimum of one), but they are all optional:

-- Card Container (with 1px border, 2px radius, 16px padding, and hover state with [Level 3 shadow](/foundations/shadows-and-depth/)) _required_
+- Card Container (with 1px border, 2px radius, 16px padding).
+Hover state with [Level 3 shadow](/foundations/shadows-and-depth/)) _required if card is a link_
 - Image (top of card, no padding) _optional_
 - Title _optional_
 - Subtitle _optional_